scwe/redux-refetch/README.md

 * Test options for both `equalityCheck` and for the `react-redux.connect` stuff
 * Ensure the `mapDispatchToRefetch` functions actually get called
 * Ensure that ownProps are passed correctly everywhere
+* Make sure that when the component already has a property called `__dependencies` nothing breaks

+### TODO
+* Write tests
+* Probably change `mapDispatchToRefetch` and `mapStateToDependencies` to returning lists rather than objects.
+Feels more normal.